Mustafa al hawsawi

 This is consistent with a detailed analysis of publicly available evidence on the CIA programme, which also suggested that Mustafa was secretly held in a CIA black site in Lithuania from either February or October 2005 until March 2006.

-Mustafa faces capital charges before a US Military Commission in Guantánamo Bay for his alleged involvement as a financier of the September 11, 2001 attacks in the USA.
+Mustafa faces capital charges before a US Military Commission in Guantánamo Bay for his alleged involvement in sending money to some of the hijackers who participated in the September 11, 2001 attacks in the USA.

 However, the Executive Summary identifies him as one of several individuals who were detained under the CIA’s program “despite doubts and questions surrounding [his] knowledge of terrorist threats and the location of senior al-Qa’ida leadership.”